 A new Certificate of Eligibility (COE) is not required.
 You may take your Certificate of Eligibility to show the prior use of your entitlement or your lender may use our e-mail confirmation procedure in lieu of a certificate of eligibility.

 VA does not set a cap on how much you can borrow to finance your home.
 However, there are limits on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you.
 The loan limits are the amount a qualified Veteran with full entitlement may be able to borrow without making a down payment.
-These loan limits vary by county, since the value of a house depends in part on its location.
+These loan limits vary by the county since the value of a house depends in part on its location.

 The basic entitlement available to each eligible Veteran is $36,000.
 Lenders will generally loan up to four times a Veteran’s available entitlement without a down payment, provided the Veteran is income and credit qualified and the property appraises for the asking price.
 See Loan Limits for more information about the limits in your county.

 Generally, all Veterans using the VA Home Loan Guaranty benefit must pay a funding fee.
-The VA Loan Rates are effected.
+The VA Loan Rates are affected.
 This reduces the loan’s cost to taxpayers considering that a VA loan requires no down payment and has no monthly mortgage insurance.
 The funding fee is a percentage of the loan amount which varies based on the type of loan and your military category if you are a first-time or subsequent loan user.
 VA loan rates change from year to year and it’s best to check with us to see your current va loan rates on 15 yr and 30 year VA mortgages.
 You have the option to finance the VA funding fee or pay it in cash, but the funding fee must be paid at closing time.
 You do not have to pay the fee if you are a:

 The funding fee for second-time users who do not make a down payment is slightly higher.
 Also, the National Guard and Reserve Veterans pay a slightly higher funding fee percentage.